 Encourage your students to use their school supplies wisely.
 Don’t sharpen unless you need to!

-Mechanical pencils, or ‘pacers’, are fancy – but they are just plastic shell for regular old lead.
+When you’re writing out your student supply list, think about the plastics involved.
+Mechanical pencils, or ‘pacers’, are fancy, but they are just plastic shells for regular old lead.
 What’s so bad about wooden pencils?
 They’re much better for the environment.
 You can even get ones that you can plant once you’re done and they’ll grow a tree!
-In the past, we’ve partnered with a company called Sprout.
-Read more about these amazing pencils in Cassie’s blog – Sprout!
-Plant Your Pencils!
-While the giveaway is over, our discount code for paid members continues!

 Make the swap from wind-up crayons to the old-fashioned kind with a paper wrapper – these ones are also less inclined to snap off or cause distraction!